branderson/MansionHorror/README.md

 # Gamebuilders Game Jam Fall 2016
 Welcome to the first Gamebuilders Game Jam of the year, and the last game-making event of the semester!
 I'm Brad and I'll be working as the Project Lead for this game.
 If you need anything, let me know and I'll try to help.
 I hope you're all excited to work on this game, cause you'll be working on it for the next 24 hours.

-<b>Please read through this entire document before you start working, it'll help make sure we're all on the same page and don't step on each other's toes too much.</b>
+<b>Please read through this entire document before you start working, it'll help make sure we're all on the same page and don't step on each other's toes too much.
+If you don't, when you run into an issue I'm gonna ask you to read through this page to see if it explains your problem before I come help you.</b>

 ## Design